FAQs for "Adding a Planning Report"

 12. How do I document the progress of the plan in the Planning Report?

-• Progress can be documented by updating the report with completed tasks, upcoming milestones, and any changes to the plan.
-Regular updates help keep all stakeholders informed and ensure that the plan stays on track.
+A: Update the report with completed tasks, upcoming milestones, and changes to the plan.
+Regular updates keep

 13. What should I do if the plan needs to be revised?